ElianCodes/ElianCodes/README.md

 ## 📝 Latest Blogposts

-Yes, just like everyone, I do have a blog and write about stuff I want to share with the world!

 <!-- BLOG-POST-LIST:START -->
 - [🍱 Brutal: A theme for Astro](https://www.elian.codes/blog/23-03-01-publishing-brutal-theme/)
 - [🎤 Am I an international public speaker now?](https://www.elian.codes/blog/23-02-21-am-i-an-international-public-speaker-now/)